Overview food and important dishes in the Black Forest

 Black Forest cake is the most famous cake in Germany and the most famous food from the Black Forest.
 The most important ingredient is the famous Black Forest Kirsch (a schnapps).
 The Black Forest gateau is a real calorie bomb, but it is delicious.
 Other ingredients besides kirsch are sponge cake, cream, chocolate and cherries.
 Of course, the recipe is a little different everywhere.
 You can get a piece of kirsch cake in the café and in any confectioner’s shop in the Black Forest.

-Trip to Europapark Rust: Many tourists in the Black Forest take a day trip to Europapark Rust, the largest amusement park in Germany.
+Excursion to Europa Park Rust: Many tourists in the Black Forest go on a day trip to Europa Park Rust, the largest amusement park in Germany.
 The amusement park is in the west of the Black Forest near the Rhine and the border with France.
-After Corona, Europa-Park Rust is very busy again.
-That’s why many visitors buy their tickets online beforehand: >>>> On the ticket website Getyourguide you can buy tickets online
+After Corona there is a lot going on again in Europa-Park Rust.
+That’s why a lot of visitors buy tickets online in advance: You can buy tickets online on the Getyourguide ticket website

 Black Forest Ham